ndbroadbent/turbo-sprockets-rails3/README.md

 ### [wicked_pdf](https://github.com/mileszs/wicked_pdf)

 Fully compatible.
-Until a version later than `0.7.9` is released, you will need to use the latest code on the `wicked_pdf` master branch by adding the following line to your `Gemfile`:
+However, you will need to use the latest code on the `wicked_pdf` master branch until a version newer than `0.7.9` is released.
+Add the following line to your `Gemfile`:

 ```ruby
 gem 'wicked_pdf', :github => "mileszs/wicked_pdf"